stanislau-strelchanka/todo-mvc/README.md

 `service-worker.js` has expired from your HTTP cache, you'll continue to get the previously cached assets from the service worker.
-If you have an immediate need to view your updated production deployment, performing a shift-refresh will temporarily disable the service worker and retrieve all assets from the network.
+If you have an immediate need to view your updated production deployment, performing a shift-refresh will temporarily disable the service worker and retrieve All assets from the network.

 1. Users aren't always familiar with offline-first web apps.
 It can be useful to